laurenqiu/100-days-of-code/log.md

 **Today's Progress**: Today I've been focusing on learning *Command Line Basics*, focusing on the final part of it.

 **Thoughts**: Haven't finished reading it due to limited energy.
 But I manage to give it a good start today after several days of not being productive.
-I think I will get better at both English and programming it day by day.
+I think I can get better at both English and programming it day by day as long as I'm consistent in improving both of them.